jorbDehmel/colloid-tracking/docs/project_overview.md

 2) Re-encode and downscale these using `python3 reformat_all_avis.py /path/to/avis`
 3) Re-organize output files from previous step
 4) Use speckle tracker to analyse organized files, output speckle files
+    1) Open `Fiji` or `ImageJ`
+    2) Open a file explorer
+    3) Drag the downsized file into `Fiji` / `ImageJ`.
+An `AVI Reader` window should pop up
+    4) Make sure that `Convert to Grayscale` is checked, and `Use Virtual Stack` is **not** checked
+    5) Click `OK` to exit the `AVI Reader` window.
+A preview window should open
+    6) Click `Plugins` -> `Speckle TrackerJ` to open the speckle tracker window
+    7) Use `+` and `-` to adjust the zoom
+    8) Click `models` -> `Adjust Parameters`
+        - The two relavent parameters are `Intensity factor` and `Search Size`
+        - Lower on either of these makes this go faster, but can cause artifacts
+        - For `512x512` pixel videos, `4.0` search size is good enough
+        - If you leave it on `12.0` pixels, it will take forever
+        - If you notice major tracking issues, adjust parameters
+    9) Click `Accept` to go back to the tracking window
+    10) Click `locate` -> `Locate Speckles` to open the speckle finding window
+    11) Adjust `threshold` until all good particles are selected
+    12) Optionally, adjust `minimum distance` to eliminate clusters
+    13) Click `Accept` to go back to the tracking window
+    14) Click `track` -> `Auto-track All`
+        - If this takes longer than 30 seconds, adjust parameters
+        - For `512x512` pixel videos on a medium-grade computer, this takes ~1 second is parameters are correct
+    15) Scrub around the video using the left and right arrow keys
+    16) Switch between tracking models using the up and down arrow keys
+    17) Select a track by clicking on it
+        - After selection, you can delete the track w/ `d`
+        - You can auto-track the selected speckle track w/ `a`
+        - You can manually select the next position w/ `t`
+    18) Make sure no conjoined colloids remain in the final data
+    19) Make sure particles are not too jittery
+    20) Make sure particles are in frame for long enough to get good readings
+    21) When done, click `File` -> `Save Speckles` and save wherever you the downsized video file is
+    22) Close the speckle tracking window, then close the preview window
+    23) Repeat on next video
 5) Change output speckle files to track files using Python scripts
 6) Use track file resources to extract velocities and whatnot
 7) Use local graphing resources to visualize data